Paint: Pigmented

+Structural

+In the 21st century, "paints" that used structural color were created.
+Aluminium flakes dotted with smaller aluminium nanoparticles could be tuned to produce arbitrary colors by adjusting the nanoparticle sizes rather than picking/mixing minerals to do so.
+These paints weighed a tiny fraction of the weight of conventional paints, a particular advantage in air and road vehicles.
+They reflect heat from sunlight and do not break down outdoors.
+Preliminary experiments suggest it can reduce temperatures by 20 to 30 degrees Fahrenheit vs conventional paint.
+Its constituents are also less toxic.

+Making the paint starts with a thin double-sided mirror.
+The researchers deposited metallic nanoparticles on both sides of the sheet.
+Large sheets were ground to produce small flakes.

 Components

 Vehicle

-The vehicle is composed of the binder; or, if it is necessary to thin the binder with a diluent like solvent or water, it is the combination of binder and diluent.
+The binder is the film-forming component of paint, and the vehicle is composed of binder; if it is necessary to thin it with a diluent like solvent or water, it is a combination of binder and diluent.
 In this case, once the paint has dried or cured very nearly all of the diluent has evaporated and only the binder is left on the coated surface.
 Thus, an important quantity in coatings formulation is the "vehicle solids", sometimes called the "resin solids" of the formula.
-This is the proportion of the wet coating weight that is binder, i.e. the polymer backbone of the film that will remain after drying or curing is complete.
+This is the proportion of the wet coating weight that is binder, i.e., the polymer backbone of the film that will remain after drying or curing is complete.
 The volume of paint after it has dried, therefore only leaving the solids, is expressed as the volume solid.

 Binder or film former

-The binder is the film-forming component of paint.
-It is the only component that is always present among all the various types of formulations.
-Many binders are too thick to be applied and must be thinned.
+The binder is the only component that is always present among all the various types of formulations.
+Many binders must be thick enough to be applied and thinned.
 The type of thinner, if present, varies with the binder.

 The binder imparts properties such as gloss, durability, flexibility, and toughness.

 Binders include synthetic or natural resins such as alkyds, acrylics, vinyl-acrylics, vinyl acetate/ethylene (VAE), polyurethanes, polyesters, melamine resins, epoxy, silanes or siloxanes or oils.

 Binders can be categorized according to the mechanisms for film formation.
 Thermoplastic mechanisms include drying and coalescence.
-Drying refers to simple evaporation of the solvent or thinner to leave a coherent film behind.
+Drying refers to simply evaporating the solvent or thinner to leave a coherent film behind.
 Coalescence refers to a mechanism that involves drying followed by actual interpenetration and fusion of formerly discrete particles.
-Thermoplastic film-forming mechanisms are sometimes described as "thermoplastic cure" but that is a misnomer because no chemical curing reactions are required to knit the film.
-Thermosetting mechanisms, on the other hand, are true curing mechanism that involve chemical reaction(s) among the polymers that make up the binder.
+Thermoplastic film-forming mechanisms are sometimes described as "thermoplastic cure," but that is a misnomer because no chemical curing reactions are required to knit the film.
+On the other hand, thermosetting mechanisms are true curing mechanisms involving chemical reaction(s) among the polymers that make up the binder.